achuthkamath91/Estimator/README.md

 ## The tasks ##
 ### Step 1: Sensor noise ###

 It is step 1 here, but this code contains all the code from the control project as well; so, it is scenario 06_SensorNoise.
 The simulator will generate two files with GPS and IMU measurements.
-The task is to process those files and calculate the standard deviation(sigma) for those sensors.
+The task is to process those files and calculate the standard deviation(sigma) for those sensors.<br/>

 ![Sensor Noise](./images/06_noise.gif)

 This video is [06_noise.mp4](./videos/06_noise.mp4).
 When the scenario is passing the test, you should see this line on the standard output: